adakartova-afk/sql-powerbi-sales-analysis/README.md

 - Customer spending is unevenly distributed, where a small group of customers contributes significantly higher revenue.

 - Revenue is geographically concentrated, with São Paulo (SP) generating the largest share, indicating regional dependency.
+- The top 10% of customers generate a significantly larger share of total revenue compared to the remaining customer base
+- Revenue concentration analysis shows dependency on a small number of categories and customers

 ---